Exterior view of the METHA large-scale dredged material treatment plant showing conveyor belts and mounds of dried mud

 Under water

-We know our silt and what we do with it
+We know our mud and we know what to do with it

-When areas of the harbor have become too shallow due to silting, we restore the necessary depth for ship traffic.
-To do this, the silt is inspected and dredged.
+If areas of the harbour have become too shallow due to silting, we restore the necessary depth for shipping traffic.
+To do this, the mud is assessed and dredged.
 Most of it is relocated within the water.
-A small portion must be processed and disposed of on land.
+A small portion must be processed on land and disposed of.

 Read more